 Remember your talk has to be between 10 and 15 minutes.
 I may consider up to 20 minutes but you better be damn good!

-Also, please submit your talk by the 24th May.
-I can accept submissions after that, but it will reduce the chance of it getting on the show.
+Also, please submit your talk as soon as possible.
+I can accept submissions throughout the season, but it will reduce the chance of it getting on the show.

 How to submit a talk